mbucchia/OpenXR-Toolkit/index.md

 - **Overlay**: Enables the FPS display in the top-right corner of the view. _Please note that the overlay may reduce performance_.
 A third option - "_Detailed_" - is available in experimental mode and may be used for advanced performance monitoring.
 - **Upscaling**: Enables the use of an upscaler such as NIS or FSR to perform rendering at a lower resolution, and upscale and/or sharpen the image.
 Requires to restart the VR session.
 - **Factor** (only when _Upscaling_ is enabled): The upscaling factor (ie: the percentage of magnification of the rendering resolution).
-The resolution display is the effective resolution that the application sees.
+The resolution displayed next to the percentage is the effective resolution that the application sees.
 Requires to restart the VR session.
 - **Sharpness** (only when _Upscaling_ is enabled): The sharpness factor.
 Has a different scale/effect between NIS and FSR.
 - **World scale**: The Inter-Camera Distance override, which can be used to alter the world scale.
 - **Prediction dampening**: The prediction override, which can be use to dampen the prediction for head, controllers, and hand movements.